J3698/j3698.github.io/_posts/2020-05-25-persistence-saving-shortenings-to-a-database.markdown

 ## Setting up PostgreSQL for Node

-To setup Postgre for node, I ran
+To setup PostgreSQL for node, I ran
 <span class="code">npm install \-\-save pg</span> from the project directory.
-For the then I created a new file <span class="code">queries.js</span>.
+Then I created a new file <span class="code">queries.js</span>.

 Here is what the setup in <span class="code">queries.js</span> looks like:
 <script src="https://gist.github.com/J3698/b932f455d5086a575d238e00f7c2faf5.js">
 </script>

 Another way to set things up is to use Client instead of Pool.
-Pool sets up a group of clients.
+Pool is more efficient though - it sets up a group of clients.
 That way, multiple queries to the database can execute in parallel using different client instances.

 ## Sending Queries in Node